Tanzania Tax Calculator (2026)

 Frequently asked questions

-What is the NSSF contribution in Tanzania and is it deductible from my taxable income?
+What is the NSSF contribution and how does it affect my take-home pay?

-The National Social Security Fund (NSSF) requires employees to contribute 10% of their gross income, and this contribution is fully deductible from your taxable income before income tax is calculated.
-This means your NSSF payment reduces the amount of income subject to tax, providing some tax relief.
+The National Social Security Fund (NSSF) requires employees to contribute 10% of their gross income, which is deductible from your taxable income.
+This means the 10% contribution reduces the amount subject to income tax, providing some tax relief while building your social security benefits.

-Does Tanzania have a personal allowance or tax-free threshold?
+Is there a personal allowance or tax-free threshold in Tanzania?

-Tanzania does not offer a personal allowance, but it does have a tax-free threshold: the first 3,240,000 TZS of annual income is not subject to income tax.
-Once your income exceeds this threshold, you move into the progressive tax bracket system.
+Tanzania does not offer a personal allowance; however, there is a tax-free threshold where the first 3,240,000 TZS of annual income is not taxed.
+After that, income falls into progressive brackets starting at 8%.

 Other tax calculators